Gordon has been sea fishing and cooking since childhood. He loves coming up with tasty ways of cooking his fresh catch when he gets home.

 Whiting is a name given to different types of fish around the world.
-The whiting featured on this page are also commonly known as English whiting and are native to the North-East Atlantic Ocean.
+The whiting featured on this page is also commonly known as English whiting and is native to the Northeast Atlantic Ocean.

 So how good an eating fish is whiting?
 Words like 'awesome,' 'delicious,' or 'fabulous' don't even scratch the surface in describing the eating experience that the humble whiting affords.

 A cousin of the Atlantic cod, whiting is similar in many ways to its severely endangered and overfished relative.
 But whiting is considerably more delicate in both texture and flavour.
 This means that, although whiting is the perfect sustainable substitute for cod in many recipes, we have to be careful to not overwhelm its delicate taste or cause it to break up due to inappropriately extensive or robust cooking techniques.

 This page looks at a few very different ideas for whiting recipes for you and your family to enjoy.
 This includes:

 - Puff pastry of whiting with new potatoes, carrots, and peas